-A leaping frog and flowers in a tea cup are among the 41 works of American folk art on display at Lynchburg College’s Daura Gallery through March 4, 2011.
+A leaping frog and flowers in a tea cup are among the 41 works of American folk art on display at University of Lynchburg’s Daura Gallery through March 4, 2011.

 Yearning to Breathe Free: Contemporary Self-Taught Art from the Collection of Baron & Ellin Gordon examines both the art – spiritual, whimsical, and raw – and the collectors themselves, whose passion and vision have resulted in a world-class collection.
 The exhibition was featured recently in The News & Advance.